NethServer/docs/administrator-manual/en/backup.rst

 To use the search field, simply insert at least 3 chars and the searching starts automatically, highlighting the matched directories.

-It is possible to restore the directories by clicking on **Restore** button.
+It is possible to restore the directories by clicking on the **Restore** button.

 .. note:: Multiple selection can be done with :kbd:`Ctrl` key pressed.